 \subsection{Overall}

-The notion of a stability condition on a triangulated category was defined by Bridgeland \cite{B1} (cf. Section~\ref{sec:SC}).
+The notion of a stability condition on a triangulated category was defined by Bridgeland \cite{B1} (cf. \S~\ref{sec:SC}).
 The idea was inspired from physics by studying D-branes in string theory.
 Nevertheless, the notion itself is interesting purely mathematically.
 A stability condition on a triangulated category $\D$ consists of a collection of full additive subcategories of $\D$, known as the slicing, and a group homomorphism from the Grothendieck group $\K(\D)$ to the complex plane, known as the central charge.
-Bridgeland \cite{B1} showed a key result that the space $\Stab(\D)$ of stability conditions on $\D$ is a finite dimensional complex manifold.
-Moreover, these spaces carry interesting geometric/topological structures which shade light on the properties of the original triangulated categories.
+Bridgeland \cite{B1} showed a key result that the space $\Stab(\D)$ of stability conditions on $\D$ is a finite dimensional complex manifold, provided that the rank of $\K(\D)$ is finite.
+Moreover, these spaces carry interesting geometric/topological structures which shed light on the properties of the original triangulated categories.
 Most interesting examples of triangulated categories are derived categories.
-They are weak homological invariants arising in both algebraic geometry and representation theory, and indeed different manifolds and quivers (usually with relations) might share the same derived category (say complex projective plane and Kronecker quiver).
-Also note that the space of stability conditions are related to Kontsevich's homological mirror symmetry, that the (quotient) space of stability conditions of the Fukaya categories of Lagrangian submanifolds of certain symplectic manifolds are supposed to be some K\"{a}hler moduli space.
+They are weak homological invariants arising in both algebraic geometry and representation theory, and indeed different manifolds and quivers with relations might share the same derived category (say complex projective plane and Kronecker quiver).
+Also note that the space of stability conditions are related to Kontsevich's homological mirror symmetry.
+More precisely, a quotient of the space of stability conditions of the Fukaya category (of Lagrangian submanifolds) of a symplectic manifold should be (conjectural) the K\"{a}hler moduli space of the mirror variety.
 We will study the spaces of stability conditions of the bounded derived category $\D(Q)$ of a Dynkin quiver $Q$ and the finite-dimensional derived category $\D(\qq{N})$ of the Calabi-Yau-$N$ Ginzburg algebra associated to $Q$.
 Noticing that when $Q$ is of type A, $\D(\qq{N})$ was studied by Khovanov-Seidel-Thomas \cite{KS}/\cite{ST} via the derived Fukaya category of Lagrangian submanifolds of the Milnor fibres of the singularities of type $A_n$.